The A Team (Ed Sheeran song): Composition

 According to the sheet music published by EMI Music Publishing, "The A Team" is set in common time with a tempo of 170 beats per minute.
 Written in the key of A major; Sheeran's vocals range from the note of A2 to A4.
 Instrumentation is provided by guitar, piano and vocals.
 "The A Team" is a folk song.
 Gary Trust from Billboard compared the song to "folk/rock hits like Suzanne Vega's 'Luka' (about child abuse), 10,000 Maniacs' 'Like the Weather' (depression) and Tracy Chapman's 'Fast Car' (alcoholism)", songs that "shade their heavy topics under a melodic canopy".
-Ryan Reed from the publication, considered as a jazz-folk song.
+Ryan Reed from the publication, considered it as a jazz-folk song.

 Critical reception

+"The A Team" received critical acclaim.

-Mark Moore of Contactmusic.com awarded the single 7/10, calling it a "beautiful melodic track that is made by its dark lyrical content..."
+TheMark Moore of Contactmusic.com awarded the single 7/10, calling it a "beautiful melodic track that is made by its dark lyrical content..."
 Critics also praised Sheeran's vocals.
-Robert Copsey of Digital Spy awarded the song 5 stars out of 5, writing that Sheeran's "man-and-his-guitar concept is about as cliché as they come, but it's his intelligent lyrics and softer-than-cream-cheese vocals that set him apart from the pack."
+Robert Copsey of Digital Spy awarded the song 5 stars out of 5, writing that Sheeran's "man-and-his-guitar concept is about as cliché as they come, but it's his intelligent lyrics and softer than cream cheese vocals that set him apart from the pack."
 He further praised the song, commenting that "Sheeran's frank honesty and lump-in-the-throat-like emotion are weighted by a folky melody and off-kilter acoustics."

 Chart performance

-The track made its debut on the UK Singles Chart at number three on 19 June 2011 – entering as the second highest new entry behind Calvin Harris and Kelis' "Bounce", which debuted at number two and then it spent four non consecutive weeks at the number three position.
+The track made its debut on the UK Singles Chart at number three on 19 June 2011 – entering as the second highest new entry behind Calvin Harris and Kelis' "Bounce", which debuted at number two and then it spent four non-consecutive weeks at the number three position.
 "The A Team" also saw chart success elsewhere, peaking at number two on the Scottish Singles.
 "The A Team" became the best selling debut single and the overall eighth best-selling single of 2011 in the UK, shifting 801,000 copies.
 As of September 2017, the song has sold 1,119,000 copies, with 46 million streams, making a total of 1,587,000 combined units.